How did NI's Paralympians get on in Tokyo?

 Heading into Tokyo with four Paralympic gold medals to her name, Bethany Firth had a stunning Games and returns to Northern Ireland with another two golds and two silvers.

-With the added pressure of being one of GB's biggest names, night and day from her surprise breakthrough year in 2012 for Ireland, Firth responded to the weight of expectation in style.
+With the added pressure of being one of GB's biggest names, after her surprise breakthrough year in 2012 for Ireland, Firth responded to the weight of expectation in style.

-Firth won a third successive gold in the S14 women's 100m backstroke, and had a second visit to the top step of the podium when she held GB win the S14 mixed 4x100m freestyle race.
+Firth won a third successive gold in the S14 women's 100m backstroke, and had a second visit to the top of the podium when she helped GB win the S14 mixed 4x100m freestyle race.

 There were also silvers in the S14 200m freestyle and the SM14 individual medley, which takes her Paralympic medal tally to nine.
 What a performance by the Seaforde swimmer.